Our FAQs

 Fatigue and/or insomnia, usually lasting one or two days or less.

-• People with certain psychiatric or medical histories could be at higher risk.
+People with certain psychiatric or medical histories could be at higher risk for psychosis or spiritual emergency.
 Medical or psychiatric intervention may be necessary in rare instances.

 Markedly elevated blood pressure that can lead to organ injury (hypertensive crisis).
 Talk to your doctor if you have a heart condition.